Mad Dog Coll: Failed hit

-In September 1931, between the killing of young Vengalli and his acquittal for that death, Coll was hired by Salvatore Maranzano, who had recently declared himself capo di tutti i capi, to murder Charles "Lucky" Luciano, the new acting boss of the Mafia family of the same name.
+In September 1931, between the killing of young Vengalli and his acquittal for that death, Coll was hired by Salvatore Maranzano, who had recently declared himself capo di tutti i capi, to murder Charles "Lucky" Luciano, the new acting boss of the Genovese crime family.
 Tommy Lucchese alerted Luciano that he was marked for death.
 Months earlier, Luciano had ended the Castellammarese War by ordering the assassination of his own boss, Joseph Masseria, which left Maranzano as the most powerful boss in the Five Families.
 Maranzano soon decided, however, that Luciano was a threat.
 On September 10, Maranzano summoned Luciano, Vito Genovese and Frank Costello to his office at the 230 Park Avenue in Manhattan.
 Certain that Maranzano planned to murder them, Luciano decided to act first.
 He sent four Jewish hitmen whose faces were unknown to Maranzano and his enforcers.
 They had been secured with the aid of Luciano's close associates Meyer Lansky and Bugsy Siegel.
 Disguised as government agents, two of the gangsters disarmed Maranzano's bodyguards.
 The other two, aided by Lucchese, who went along to point Maranzano out, stabbed the Sicilian boss multiple times and then finished him off by shooting him.

 According to the 1963 testimony of government witness Joseph Valachi, Maranzano had paid Coll $25,000 for all three murders in advance, but when Coll arrived at Maranzano's office that same day intending to kill Luciano, Genovese, and Costello, he found Lucchese and the four Jewish hitmen fleeing the scene.
 After learning from them that Maranzano was dead, Coll left the building.